Frequently Asked Questions

-You will benefit from a mentorship model where you learn to master research methods, data analysis, and writing skills—key skills necessary for a research psychology career or pursuing a Ph.D.
+You will benefit from a mentorship model where you learn to master research methods, data analysis, and writing skills—key skills necessary for a research psychology career or pursuing a PhD You will also gain valuable skills in SPSS, SAS, and R that will make you competitive for doctoral programs and research careers.
 These skills are reflected in every course you take and during weekly one-on-one meetings with your thesis advisor.

 What Courses Will I Take?

 Coursework includes, in part: Experimental Research Methods, Non-experimental Research Methods, Theory Research and Practice in Psychology, Analysis of Variance, Regression, Psychometrics: Assessment and Measurement, Program Evaluation, and Statistical Labs.
 View the full list of courses.

 Each term is 8 weeks.
 There are two 8-week terms per semester.

 How Many Evenings Will I Be on Campus?

 Classes are held 1-2 evenings a week.
 Time and duration of each class varies with your chosen track.